rkgIITBh/data-structures.github.io/HTML/avlTree.md

 A leaf node has no left or right child.
 Therefore, the height difference between its left and right subtree is 0.
 In other words, every leaf node of a binary tree possesses the balance property.

-We cannot always depend on a nice random input distribution to expect the tree to preserve balance property.
+We cannot always depend on a nice random input distribution to expect that the tree to preserve balance property.
 However, as a BST undergoes a series of insertions and deletions, the balance property is disturbed.
 Therefore, for the worst-case time of <i>O(log n)</i> per operation on a BST, it should maintain balance property in the presence of a sequence of insertions and deletions that can happen in any order.
 It implies that we need to address the following question.

-How could the balance property in a BST be restored after each mutating operation, like insertion or deletions?
+- How the balance property be restored after each mutating operation, like insertion or deletions, on a BST?

-We refer to an insertion or a deletion as a mutating operation because such an operation modifies the BST.
+We view an insertion or a deletion as a mutating operation because such an operation modifies the BST.
 On the other hand, a search is a non-mutating operation because it never alters a tree.

-Adelson-Velsky-Landis (AVL) proposed a recursive O(1) operation to balance a BST if it loses the balance property.
-The operation is known as rotation.
+Adelson-Velsky-Landis (AVL) came up a recursive O(1) operation to balance a BST if it loses the balance property.
+The operation is known as <b>rotation</b>.
-Rotation is required after every operation when a disbalance occurs in the tree.
-AVL tree also requires a node to maintain height information and other required information as needed for a BST node.
+A rotation is required after an operation if a disbalance occursat node in the tree.
+AVL tree also requires each node to maintain height information along with other required information as needed for a BST node.
 We use a define an AVL tree node minimally as follows:
 ```
 typedef struct node {